Skip to main content

 LiDAR technology from Hitachi brings real-time, granular 3D insights into smart spaces, machinery and behavior.
 It enhances operations, customer experience and safety without capturing personally identifiable information.

 Hitachi builds much of the software and analytics tools that are incorporated into our LiDAR solutions.
 We also supply the necessary infrastructure components, such as optimized storage and compute infrastructure.
-Our experts not only develop the video analytics algorithms, they also have a deep understanding of manufacturing industry processes and pain points.
+Our experts not only develop the video analytics algorithms, they also have a deep understanding of smart manufacturing industry processes and pain points.
 This variety of capabilities makes us unique in the marketplace.

 At Hitachi, we believe that when your factory is running at its best, you’re contributing to the wellbeing of your customers and employees as well as improving your company’s energy use by reducing your carbon footprint — making life better for everyone on the planet.
 In fact, LiDAR capabilities and benefits directly align with Hitachi’s mission of powering good in the world.

 Manufacturing 4.0 transformation doesn’t have to be complicated or expensive.
 The journey can begin with a simple step — one empowered by real-time 3D insights and alerts.
+By embracing 3D LiDAR technology in manufacturing, businesses can unlock a pathway towards smarter and more sustainable manufacturing practices, revolutionizing the industry in an accessible and cost-effective manner.

 Now that you know there is a simple option that can help you get started on your factory transformation, what are your next steps?